Musa Abdul-Aleem

-Musa Abdul-Aleem (born May 2, 1988) is an American basketball player for AS Salé of the Nationale 1.
+Musa Abdul-Aleem (born May 2, 1988) is an American basketball player who played for AS Salé of the Nationale 1.
 After two years at Georgia Perimeter College, two years at South Florida and one year at Troy, Abdul-Aleem entered the 2015 NBA draft but was not selected in the draft's two rounds.

 High school career

 Abdul-Aleem played high school basketball at C. Leon King High School, in Tampa, Florida.

 College career

+Georgia Perimeter College (2010-2012)

-Abdul-Aleem played college basketball at Georgia Perimeter College from 2010 to 2012, two years at South Florida from 2012 to 2014 and one year at Troy from 2014 to 2015.
+Abdul-Aleem played college basketball at Georgia Perimeter College from 2010 to 2012.
+He was Freshman Player of the Year in the Georgia Collegiate Athletic Association as well as first team all-region and a member of the all-tournament team.
+He led the 2011 team in scoring with a 14.7 average.

+University of South Florida (2012-2014)

+Abdul-Aleem attended University of South Florida from 2012-2014.
+During the 2012-2013 season, he missed 22 games throughout the year due to various injuries.
+He played his first game against Oklahoma State University after missing the first seven games due to a foot injury.

+During the 2013-2014 season, he missed 14 games throughout the year due to injuries and other reasons.
+He averaged 4.1 points and 1.5 rebounds.
+He graduated in December with a degree in Leadership Studies and had one season of eligibility remaining.